See the World Global Perspective

 Eligibility

 This program is open to all Penn State students, at any campus and in any major.
-Priority will be given to Schreyer Honors Scholars and Paterno Fellows.
+Priority will be given to Schreyer Honors Scholars, Paterno Fellows, and HDFS majors/minors.

 Estimated Costs

-For travel in Summer 2024, students be charged a “flat rate” for the associated 0.25 credit course rather than paying regular tuition.
+For travel in Summer 2025, students will be charged a “flat rate” for the associated 0.25 credit course rather than paying regular tuition.
 The flat rate will be $200 for both in-state and out-of-state students.
-There is also a $3,410 program fee which includes hotel accommodations (double occupancy), daily breakfast, welcome and farewell dinners, transportation within Cambodia including airport transfers, and select cultural site visits (subject to change).
-Schreyer Scholars will receive a refund of $1,800 (subject to change) via scholarship toward this fee.
+There is also a program fee of $2,180 which includes hotel accommodations (double occupancy), daily breakfast, select meals (two lunches and three dinners), transportation within Cambodia including airport transfers, and select cultural site visits (subject to change).
+Schreyer Scholars will receive a refund of $1,500 via scholarship effectively lowering the program fee to $680.
 Additional need-based funding may be available for Schreyer Scholars; for more information, contact Sarah Lyall-Combs.

-Out of pocket expenses include roundtrip airfare to Cambodia, site visits and meals not covered by the program fees, passport, visa processing, optional travel insurance, personal expenses, and cost of COVID testing.
+Out of pocket expenses include roundtrip airfare to Cambodia, site visits and meals not covered by the program fees, passport, visa processing, optional travel insurance, and personal expenses.

 Application Process